 Moody's long-term credit ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such securities rated.
 Moody's "A" rating assigned to our long-term debt instruments is the third highest rating of nine rating categories.
 Obligations rated "A" are considered upper-medium grade and are subject to low credit risk.
 Moody's appends numerical modifiers from 1 to 3 to its long-term debt ratings, which indicates where the obligation ranks in its ranking category, with 1 being the highest.
-Moody's also assigned a stable outlook to the rating, which is its assessment regarding the likely direction of the rating over the medium-term.
+Following our announcement of our plans to sell Thomson Learning, Moody's changed our outlook from stable to negative.
+Outlooks represent Moody's assessment regarding the likely direction of the rating over the medium-term.